cashubtc/nuts/XX.md

 }
 ```

-Where `"supported"` indicates whether the functionality is supported and `"enabled_routes"` is a dictionary of which keys are the routes for which caching is enabled.
+Where `ttl` is the amount of seconds the responses are cached for and `"cached_endpoints"` is a list of the routes for which caching is enabled.
-`ttl` is the amount of seconds the responses are cached for before being evicted.
+`"path"` and `"method"` describe respectively the cached route and its method.

 ## Example